egmmme/sports-leagues-spa/README.md

 Run `npm run dev` to start the development server.

+Run `npm run build` to create a production build and `npm run preview` to check it out.

+Run `npm test` to run the tests.

 ## Overview
 The application includes a responsive grid layout of league cards, search functionality, sport filtering, and clickable league cards that display season badges in a modal dialog.